Information About Thomas - Bath teacher

 Hello, I'm Thomas!
-I have graduated from Bath Spa University with a 2:1 in BA Hons music and an Mmus in Performance gaining a merit.
-During my masters, I won the Jennifer Skellett award for performance which was a great honour.
-I have been singing since the age of 9 under the tuition of Rebecca Moseley-Morgan.
+I am a professional opera singer and part time PhD research student at Royal Holloway University studying adolescent vocal development.
+I graduated from Bath Spa University with a 2:1 in BA Hons music and a Mmus in Performance gaining merit.
+During my masters, I won the Jennifer Skellett award for performance which was a great honour

 I currently teach and handful of young adults and up who have come to me seeking to improve their technique to take back to their respective style of singing.

 I teach in a way that applies to many different styles of singing, not just classical.